-We apply the proposed model to 15 second cumulative volumes of two liquid stocks traded at the NYSE.
-Using the developed semiparametric specification test, we show that the ZA-MEM captures the distributional properties of the data revealing distinct excess zeros very well.
+A simple simulation study illustrates the efficiency gains of a ZA-MEM in contrast to standard models which ignore zero effects.
+We apply the proposed model to 15 second cumulative volumes of two liquid and two illiquid stocks traded at the NYSE which are representative for a wide range of the market universe.
+Using the developed semiparametric specification test, we show that the ZA-MEM captures the distributional properties of the data very well.
 Moreover, a density forecast analysis shows that the novel type of MEM structure is successful in explaining the dynamics of zero values and appropriately predicting the entire distribution.
 The best performance is shown for a DZA-MEM specification where the zero outcomes are modeled using an autoregressive conditional multinomial (ACM) model as proposed by Russell and Engle (2005).
 In fact, we observe that trading probabilities are quite persistent following their own dynamics.
-Our results show that the proposed model can serve as a workhorse for the modeling and prediction of various high-frequency variables and can be extended in different directions.
-Moreover, the introduced class of zero-augmented distributions and semiparametric specification test might be useful also in other areas where (continuous) data reveal a clustering at single realizations.
-Examples might come from genomics and proteomics (e.g., Taylor and Pollard, 2009) as well as hydrology (e.g., Weglarczyk et al., 2005).
+Our results show that the proposed model can serve as a workhorse for modeling and prediction of various high-frequency variables and can be extended in different directions.

 The remainder of this paper is structured as follows.
 In Section 2, we introduce a novel point-mass mixture distribution and develop a corresponding semiparametric specification test which is applied to evaluate the goodness-of-fit based on MEM residuals.
 Section 3 presents the dynamic zero-augmented MEM capturing serial dependencies in zero occurrences.
-We evaluate the extended model and benchmark its performance against the basic zero-augmented MEM by density forecast methods.
+We evaluate the extended model by examining in- and out-of-sample forecasts of conditional densities.
 Finally, Section 4 concludes.